Snowflake Setup Guide

 INITIALLY_SUSPENDED = TRUE -- always default to TRUE [| FALSE]

-COMMENT = 'This warehouse is utilized by the Comcast DataBee team to load and monitor data in your SF account'
+COMMENT = 'This warehouse is utilized by the DataBee team to load and monitor data in your SF account'

 STATEMENT_QUEUED_TIMEOUT_IN_SECONDS = 1800 -- default to 30 min